 palate, including the front part of the roof of the mouth (hard palate) or the

 small flap of tissue that hangs down from the soft palate (uvula).
 It may appear by itself or along with other

 birth defects of the face and skull, such as a

 are the most common birth defects of the head and neck.
 Until a cleft palate is treated with surgery, it can cause

 problems with feeding, speech, and hearing.

 What causes cleft palate?

 Doctors aren't sure what

 causes it.
-But your baby may be more likely to have cleft palate if you:
+But your baby may be more likely to have a cleft palate if you:

 - Use certain medicines while you're